kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-transaction/caver-transaction.md

 Returns a `transactionHash`.

-For information on how to make the transaction hash for each transaction type, see [Kaia Design - Transactions](../../../../../learn/transactions/transactions.md).
+For information on how to make the transaction hash for each transaction type, see [Klaytn Design - Transactions](../../../../../learn/transactions/transactions.md).

 **Return Value**